-At just 17, Malala Yousafzai has already made an incredible impact on the world, so in honor of Malala Day, we're taking a look at some of her most inspiring quotes.
-In this weekend's Washington Post opinion piece, Malala wrote about her recent birthday and her past, highlighting her path to the international spotlight.
+At just 17, Malala Yousafzai has already made an incredible impact on the world, and today she made history when she became the youngest person to receive the Nobel Peace Prize.
+It marks just one of Malala's several inspiring moments over the last couple years.
+This past Summer, Malala wrote about her past in a Washington Post opinion piece, highlighting her path to the international spotlight.
 She said, "I have already lived what many people might say is a lifetime . . .
 I was 15 when I was shot by the Taliban and almost died but was given another life.
 I was 16 when I once again raised my voice for girls' rights and education, this time on an international stage."

-Over the weekend, she turned 17, and Malala's birthday — July 12 — was declared Malala Day by the United Nations last year.
-In 2013, she also became the youngest person to be nominated for a Nobel Peace Price, she was featured on the cover of Time as part of the "100 Most Influential People in the World" feature, and she beat out NSA whistle-blower Edward Snowden for the European Parliament's Sakharov Prize For Freedom of Thought.
+She turned 17 on July 12, and Malala's birthday was declared Malala Day by the United Nations last year.
+In 2013, she also became the youngest person to be nominated for a Nobel Peace Price, she was featured on the cover of Time as part of the "100 Most Influential People in the World" piece, and she beat out NSA whistle-blower Edward Snowden for the European Parliament's Sakharov Prize For Freedom of Thought.
 There was also her moving appearance on The Daily Show last Fall, when Jon Stewart quite appropriately called her "one of the finest examples of the human spirit."
 See some of Malala's most inspiring quotes below, plus a few of her TV appearances.

 In a speech delivered at the UN General Assembly:

 - "One child, one teacher, one book, and one pen can change the world.
 Education is the only solution."

 - "We realize the importance of light when we see darkness.
 We realize the importance of our voice when we are silenced."

 As part of Glamour's Women of the Year feature:

 - "I said to myself, Malala, you must be brave.
 You must not be afraid of anyone.
 You are only trying to get an education.
 You are not committing a crime."